Briggsc28/briggsc28.github.io/_posts/2015-05-18-Gulp-101-CSS-all-the-LESS.md

 1. First do a quick test.
 To run a task outlined in this file open the Task Runner Explorer.
 1. Right click on Gulpfile.js and choose Task Runner Explorer.
 1. Right click on 'less' and click 'Run'
-1. Look in wwwroot and check the .css files are there
+1. Look where your .less files are and check that the .css files are there

 ### 4. Tell the Gulp task to run on every Build